V. S. Malimath

-V. S. Malimath (12 June 1929 – 22 December 2015) was an Indian jurist, who served as Chief Justice of the Kerala High Court and Karnataka High Court.
-He also was the Chairman of the Central Administrative Tribunal, and then member of the National Human Rights Commission of India.
+Vijaykumar S. Malimath (12 June 1929 – 22 December 2015) was an Indian jurist, who served as Chief Justice of the Kerala High Court and Karnataka High Court.
+He also was the Chairman of the Central Administrative Tribunal, and member of the National Human Rights Commission of India.
 He headed the Committee on Reform of Criminal Justice System.

 Education

 Malimath did his primary education from Karnataka.
 He then secured First Rank in LL.B. and a post Graduate Diploma in Public International Law from University of London in 1952.

 Career

 Malimath started his law practice in the High Court of Bombay in 1952.
 He moved his practice to Bangalore in 1956.
 The state then appointed him Advocate General in 1968.
 He rose rapidly through the ranks of the Judiciary.
 He was appointed a Judge of the Karnataka High Court in 1970 and became Chief Justice of the Karnataka Court in 1984.
 He was then transferred to Kerala as its Chief Justice in 1985.